Catalan Republic (1931): Proclamation

 The next steps of the new Catalan Government involved taking control of the territory.
 It ordered every municipality in Catalonia to ensure the proclamation of the Republic.
 It also appointed delegates of the government in the provinces of Girona, Lleida and Tarragona.
-A volunteer militia, the Civic Republican Guard (Catalan: Guàrdia Cívica Republicana) was raised in order to protect the Palace of the Generalitat and the sourrondings.
+A volunteer militia, the Civic Republican Guard (Catalan: Guàrdia Cívica Republicana) was raised in order to protect the Palace of the Generalitat and the surroundings.
 On 15 April, a decree making Catalan the official language was passed.
 On the same day, Macià signed a decree allowing freedom of broadcast time to Ràdio Associació de Catalunya.
 On 16 April, the first issue of the Official Journal of the Catalan Republic (Diari Oficial de la República Catalana) was published.